Oil nears three-year high after OPEC fireworks

 "Without an injection of some extra barrels of oil in the coming weeks, given the tightness of the market, Brent might cross the USD 80/bbl threshold," UniCredit's analysts said.

-Back in Europe’s stock markets, the oil sector was one of the only ones to make ground.
-It was up 0.5% whereas the region’s STOXX 600 sagged 0.2%.
+Back in Europe's stock markets, the oil sector had made the early running, rising as much as 0.5% as the region's STOXX 600 sagged 0.2%.

 "Slowing growth, rising inflation and less expansive monetary policy could act as a dampener on equity markets and riskier corporate bonds," Pictet Asset Management's chief strategist Luca Paolini said.